Plus a Selection of Great Romantic Chinese Dramas

 My Girlfriend is a Gumiho

-Shin Min Ah and Lee Seung Gi make a cute couple in this comedic take on the Korean myth of the Gumiho, a usually scary nine-tailed fox who likes nothing better than to eat liver … human liver that is.
-Here the Gumiho takes on the form of Shin Min Ah (good choice) and is more interested in becoming human and eating cow (not necessarily in that order).
-The heartbreaking innocence and naivity of the Gumiho is beautifully portrayed by Shin Min Ah, mirroring nicely the depravity of the scheming humans around her.
+Shin Min-a and Lee Seung Gi make a cute couple in this comedic take on the Korean myth of the Gumiho, a usually scary nine-tailed fox who likes nothing better than to eat liver … human liver that is.
+Here the Gumiho takes on the form of Shin Min-a (good choice) and is more interested in becoming human and eating cow (not necessarily in that order).
+The heartbreaking innocence and naivity of the Gumiho is beautifully portrayed by Shin Min-a, mirroring nicely the depravity of the scheming humans around her.
 Lee Seung Gi plays to type, an immature jerk who in the end rises to the challenge of becoming a romantic hero.
 There’s an evil girl who gets off too lightly but also some much appreciated comic relief (Sung Dong-il and Yoon Yoo-sun).
 Excellent.

-If you want to try out a high school drama, start with this one.
-Usually, I avoid them because I find all the bullying too unpleasant to watch – but in this one the mobbing is negligible.
+If you want to try out a high school drama, Playful Kiss is a good choice.
+Usually, I avoid this genre because I find all the bullying too unpleasant to watch – but in this one the mobbing is negligible.
 It’s the classic tale of an ugly duckling falling for the cutest guy in school.
 And it’s so refreshing to see that this drama avoids the cliche of the poor girl attracted to the rich guy (Hello, Boys Over Flowers!).
 Instead the hero’s outstanding quality is his intelligence.
 That he is also arrogant and lacking in emotional maturity and is therefore in need of a warm person like Oh Ha Ni (Jung So Min) is perfectly obvious to her (and to us).

 MBC.
 Written by Go Eun Nim.